JordanSum/CodeDeploy/README.md

 # CodeDeploy
-Deploy a web application using VPC, EC2, Route 53, ALB, and CloudFront
+Deploy a web application using VPC, EC2, Route 53, ALB, CloudFront and CodeDeploy

 Under Development